Armonica/architecture/README.md

 # Architecture

-Describing what I want to do in my freetime and I want.
+Describing what I want to do in my freetime and when I want to work on something.

 Some dreams that I hope it will happen sometime.